madhavmehndiratta/jekyll-portfolio/blog/_posts/2020-04-23-traverxec-writeup.md

 drwxr-xr-x ​ 2 ​ david david ​ 4.0​ K Oct ​ 25​ ​ 17​ : ​ 02​ protected-file-area
 ```

-After looking inside the `protected-file-area` we a get a file `backup-ssh-identity-files.tgz`.
+After looking inside the `protected-file-area` I found a `backup-ssh-identity-files.tgz`.
 After copying it to my machine, I found the private ssh key for David.
 We can now use john to crack the key and ssh into the box.

 ```
 m1m3@kali:~/Documents/htb/traverxec$ /usr/share/john/ssh2john.py id_rsa > id_rsa.txt